Cole9712/Polyglot-project-facial-detection-system/cmpt383.md

 If you are deploying with Windows, run Vagrant commands as **Admin** since Windows only allows admin to create symbolic links.

 `Vagrant up`

-*Note: The first build time might be as long as **20 minutes** due to the long compiling time for 'dlib' package.I have tried my best and asked professor for suggestions about resolving this compiling time issue, unfortunately this is the only way so far.*

 After successful installation, access `http://localhost:5555/` on web browser to use front-end client.